pygobject/pycairo/doc/reference/patterns.rst

 .. class:: Pattern()

+   .. method:: get_extend()

+      :returns: the current extend strategy used for drawing the *Pattern*.
+      :rtype: int

+      Gets the current extend mode for the *Pattern*.
+See :ref:`EXTEND attributes <mattributes_extend>`
+      for details on the semantics of each extend strategy.

    .. method:: get_matrix()

       :returns: a new :class:`Matrix` which stores a copy of the *Pattern's* transformation matrix

+   .. method:: set_extend(extend)

+      :param extend: an extend describing how the area outside of the *Pattern* will be drawn

+      Sets the mode to be used for drawing outside the area of a *Pattern*.
+See :ref:`EXTEND attributes <mattributes_extend>`
+      for details on the semantics of each extend strategy.

+      The default extend mode is :attr:`cairo.EXTEND_NONE` for :class:`SurfacePattern` and :attr:`cairo.EXTEND_PAD` for
+      :class:`Gradient` Patterns.

    .. method:: set_matrix(matrix)